robinrendle/aeve/content/draft.md

 The spell broken, the curse lifted; science!
 It was a once in a lifetime show, but Aeve had little time to enjoy the view.
 There was work to be done, soil to be scooped, research to be compiled for her team.
 She collapsed into the driver’s seat but as the water ricocheted off the dashboard, Aeve found herself paralysed by giggles.

-													***
+															- 3 -

 Up ahead the path descended towards a wide, barren plain in the centre of which giant oblong bubbles of plastic clung to the earth, each illuminated by its own strange color.
-Fluorescent orange and blue, electric sparks of red, green and white; the main lab in the center was a gleaming, bubbling cloud of neon lights surrounded by hundreds of miles of suffocating gloom.
+Fluorescent orange and blue, electric sparks of red, green and white; the main lab in the center was a gleaming, bubbling cloud of bright neon shadows enclosed by hundreds of miles of suffocating gloom.

-She remembered when hiking to the lab early one morning how a group of camouflaged soldiers had sprung out from the other side of a hedgerow.
+Aeve remembered when hiking around the lab early one morning how a group of camouflaged soldiers had sprung out from the other side of a hedgerow.
 Silently, effortlessly, like clowns creeping out of a tiny car, they appeared before her.
-Of course Aeve knew these soldiers with the blue helmets weren’t anything like the monsters she’d heard so many tales about, but that somehow failed to calm her nerves.
-Men with guns would always be men with guns.
+Of course Aeve knew these soldiers weren’t anything like the monsters she’d heard so many tales about, but that somehow failed to calm her nerves.
+Men with guns would now, forever and always remain to be simply men with guns.

-															- 3 -
+***

 Aeve’s inability to recall the last ten minutes was perhaps the first sign that she shouldn’t have crawled out of bed at 3am.
 Those minutes were lost, gone, vanished; she drew a complete blank.
 The second sign was that Aeve had somehow failed to dress herself properly, as she was missing a sock and only had a single arm in her plastic raincoat, which limply trailed behind her.
-Peculiarly, Aeve also noticed that the rain had stopped at one point or another whilst the skies above had opened to reveal a source of pure, dazzling luminescence.
+Peculiarly, Aeve also noticed that the rain had stopped whilst the skies above had opened to reveal a source of pure, dazzling luminescence at one point or another.
 Thinking about all this for a moment Aeve came to the steady conclusion that she was no longer driving and she was no longer outside.

 Instead, she was standing beneath fluorescent lights in the testing block, a building separate from the main lab.
 Rows of mechanical racks lay before her, waist high machines of metal and plastic.
-Planted on top of each rack lay a trail of coffee-coloured soil and piercing through this dirt were black, pencil-thin diamonds.
+Planted on top of each rack lay a trail of coffee-coloured soil and through this dirt were black, pencil-thin diamonds which pierced the surface.

 Aeve weaved her hand through the carpet of crystals nearest to her and discovered that they were malleable and gentle to the touch, like blades of grass.
 In fact, that’s precisely what they were, although this particular genetic strain, which Aeve would prefer to call a graminoid, had been manufactured in Amsterdam, South Africa, London and Hong Kong.
 Everything here was synthetic; the blinding lights above, the installation itself, the soil on her fingertips, not to forget each and every cell inside her darling graminoids.

 “Howdy boss!”
-Aeve turned to find Cathy, an Asian-American intern from MIT, heading in her direction and fiddling with something on a small touchscreen.
+Aeve turned to find Cathy, a Texan-Asian-American intern from MIT, heading in her direction and fiddling with something on a small touchscreen.
 Cathy was far too optimistic and easy-going for someone so under-valued, under-paid and over-worked.
-It was her job to deal with heaps of boring line graphs, bar charts and data points everyday, a task which, by now Aeve thought, should have broken her spirit at least in some recognisable way.
+It was her job to deal with heaps of boring line graphs, bar charts and to perform mindless data-entry tasks everyday.
+It was the kind of work which, by now Aeve thought, should have broken her spirit at least in some recognisable manner.

 “Hi Cathy, how’s it going?”
+Aeve replied.

 “It’s going just great!
-The racks are ready to be deployed and Hendrik was looking for you earlier, he seemed a little anxious that you weren’t here tonight.
-But I guess that doesn’t matter now – isn’t it so exciting?”
+Oh, Hendrik was looking for you earlier, he seemed a little anxious that you weren’t here tonight.
+But I guess that doesn’t matter now, does it?
+Isn’t it so exciting!”
+At this Cathy seemed to make a little hop in the air.

-There wasn’t the slightest hint of fatigue in Cathy’s voice.
+“Yeah, I sort of can’t believe it still...”
+Aeve groaned as she took off her raincoat and passed her hand through her soaking wet hair, ”Is everything ready?
+Have you double-checked the racks?”

-“Yeah, I sort of can’t believe it.”
-Aeve groaned as she took off her raincoat and passed her hand through her unusually short hair.
+“Yep, I found Sam earlier and he helped me check, double check and triple check that they’re all working properly.”
+Aeve wondered for a moment if Cathy had actually done as she said, since there wasn’t the slightest hint of fatigue or frustration in her voice.

 “Oh!”